Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Views of Triana and the Triana Bridge

-Tour the offbeat quarters of Triana neighborhood
+16. Tour the offbeat quarters of the Triana neighborhood

 Triana is a fiercely independent neighborhood of Seville.
-Connected by the Triana Bridge, Triana was home to the bohemian quarters of the city with colorful lanes, artsy corners, flamenco and the meeting areas of sailors, artists and dancers.
+Connected by the Triana Bridge, Triana was home to the bohemian quarters of the city with colorful lanes, artsy corners, flamenco, and the meeting areas of sailors, artists, and dancers.

 TICKETS

-Underneath the food market, the remains of the Sao Jorge castle can be seen.
+Underneath the food market, the remains of the São Jorge castle can be seen.
 Take a walk down the city’s memory lane here at the Triana food market.

-Watch a flamenco show
+18. Watch a flamenco show

 Flamenco show in 2 days in Seville Itinerary and guide

-Go on a Game of Thrones Tour in Seville
+19. Go on a Game of Thrones Tour in Seville

 The fifth season of the popular TV show “Game of Thrones” was shot at the Royal Alcázar Palace in Seville.
 It was used as the Water Gardens in the fictional city of Sunspear – the seat of the House Martell and capital of Dorne.

 If you are a GoT fan, go on a Game of Thrones tour in Seville.
-Check out tours below
+Check out the tours below

-Cross the Alamillo Bridge
+20. Cross the Alamillo Bridge

-Of the many bridges in Seville, the Alamillo bridge deserves special attention.
+Of the many bridges in Seville, the Alamillo Bridge deserves special attention.
 The bridge was built for the 1992 World Expo and was created as a symbolic entity for the city’s rich past.

 Get the best 2 days in Seville Itinerary for your trip.
 Explore the UNESCO Heritage Sites, hidden gems, bohemian areas, tapas bar hopping, flamenco and more

+The Alamillo Bridge connects the Canal de Alfonso XIII and goes over the Guadalquivir River.
 The bridge is visible from the Giralda bell tower and sits at 250 meters high.

-Admire the church of Lady Mary of La Macarena
+21. Admire the church of Lady Mary of La Macarena

 La Macarena is the oldest neighborhood of Seville, and it is located on the north end of the city center.
 This neighborhood is home to the Virgin of Hope of Lady Macarena.
-Remember the Spanish song, Le Macarena?
+Remember the Spanish song, La Macarena?
 Macarena is a common Spanish name for girls/women.

-La Macarena is characterized by colorful houses, some dilapidated and some now restored which is slowly welcoming tourists.
-Le Macarena has been tucked away from the touristic areas of the UNESCO Heritage sites or Santa Cruz, and has been hidden and ignored for a long time.
-But renovations are on-going to give a face-lift to the neighborhood.
+La Macarena has been tucked away from the touristic areas of the UNESCO Heritage sites or Santa Cruz, and has been hidden and ignored for a long time.
+But renovations are ongoing to give a facelift to the neighborhood.

 Explore Le Macarena while you are on a hop-on and hop-off sightseeing tour.

-Plaza de toros de la Real Maestranza de Caballería de Sevilla – Bullring Arena
+22. Plaza de toros de la Real Maestranza de Caballería de Sevilla – Bullring Arena

 The Plaza de toros de la Real Maestranza de Caballería de Sevilla is a bullring arena in the central part of Seville.
 The arena has around 12,000-capacity and has been the site of one of the most well-known bullfighting festivals in the world.